VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 This section describes some of the significant features of the implementation of the Orders and Registrations bounded context.
 You may find it useful to have a copy of the code so you can follow along.
-You can download a copy of the code from the repository on github:
+You can download a copy of the code from the [Download center][downloadc], or check the evolution of the code in the repository on github:
 [mspnp/cqrs-journey-code][repourl].

 > **Note:** Do not expect the code samples to match exactly the code in